Glossary

 Insurance Write-Off

-Insurance Write-Off is a motorcycle declared a total loss by an insurance company when repair costs exceed a set percentage of its market value, typically 70-80%.
-The insurer pays the owner the vehicle's assessed value, and the motorcycle is usually sold at auction as salvage or repairable.
+Insurance Write-Off is a vehicle declared a total loss by an insurance company when repair costs exceed a percentage of its market value, typically 70-80% in Australia.
+The insurer pays the owner the agreed value and takes ownership of the damaged motorcycle.

 L